viettungggg/Flixter---IOS-App/README.md

-# Project 2 - Flixter
+# Project 3 - Flixter

 Submitted by: Tung Dinh

-Flixter is a movie browsing app that display movies with description, votes, and popularity
+Flixter is an app that introduces current playing movies and browse movies from a poster collection view

-Time spent: 4 hours spent in total
+Time spent: 9 hours spent in total for the entire project

 ## Required Features

 The following **required** functionality is completed:

-- [x] Users are able to see a customized app icon and launch screen
-- [x] Your app should work for any screen size and orientation using AutoLayout constraints
-- [x] Mark here if you will demostrate auto layout implemention as horizontal rotation or different phone size or both, then erase this text
+- [x] Implement network call and table view to display a list of movies currently playing (title, description, image)
+- [x] App has a collection view with the same list of movies
-- [x] Displays at least 5 different movies in a table view
+- [x] Uses a tab bar controller to switch between collection view and table view screens
-- [x] Can tap into detail view of movie with a full description, backdrop image, and title

 The following **optional** features are implemented:

-- [ ] Unique UI changes, such as background, font/color changes, etc.
+- [ ] Make an additional network call to another end-point.
-- [ ] User implements a collection view
+- [ ] Allow users to scroll when context items are off-screen (table view implemention)
-- [ ] User implemenets tab bar controller with at least two screens

 The following **additional** features are implemented: